 The emphasis in this semester study is on Jesus Christ-His character as displayed by His words and actions.
-To help make Jesus more real and understandable to your student(s), we frequently ask you to show clips from a movie called Matthew (originally The Gospel According to Matthew-The Visual Bible).
-This DVD will show your student(s) the clothing, buildings, occupations, environment, etc. that were a part of Jesus' life.
-It will increase your student(s)' recognition of Jesus as a real, historical person who lived out the message He taught.
+To help make Jesus more real and understandable to your students, we frequently ask you to show clips from a movie called Matthew (originally The Gospel According to Matthew-The Visual Bible).
+This DVD will show your students the clothing, buildings, occupations, environment, etc. that were a part of Jesus' life.
+It will increase your students' recognition of Jesus as a real, historical person who lived out the message He taught.
 You will need this DVD (or vhs video) from the first day of the semester.
-It's available from the International Bible Society at www.ibsdirect.com or from www.DeeperRoots.com.
+It's available from www.DeeperRoots.com.

-Optional resource for your family library:
+Optional resource for your school library:

 The book In the Footsteps of Jesus by Bruce Marchiano (Harvest House) is about the filming of Matthew.
 It's a powerful story and also has several pictures taken from the movie.
-If you could add it to your family library, many of your student(s) would enjoy it.
-You may find used copies at www.
-Amazon.com.
-A limited number of new copies are available from www.
-DeeperRoots.com.
+If you could add it to your classroom library, many of your students might enjoy it.